 What Is Personal Guarantee Insurance?

-Personal Guarantee Insurance (PGI) is a new insurance product created to provide small-to-medium-sized business owners and commercial real estate investors protection for personal assets when they sign a personal guarantee for a commercial loan.
+Personal guarantee insurance (PGI) provides small-to-medium-sized business owners and commercial real estate investors protection for personal assets when they sign a personal guarantee for a commercial loan.

-Personal guarantees have long been a fact of life for business owners seeking a commercial loan but this doesn’t lessen the risk associated with signing them.
-By doing so, the signer (known also as a guarantor) is responsible for satisfying the terms of the loan in the event of the business’ liquidation.
-This puts the guarantor’s personal assets (such as home, car, college accounts, retirement accounts, etc.) at risk.
-PGI is designed to protect the guarantor’s personal assets in such a situation.
+Personal guarantees have long been a fact of life for business owners seeking a commercial loan, but this doesn’t lessen the risk associated with signing them.
+By doing so, the business owner (also known as a guarantor) is responsible for satisfying the loan terms in the event of the business’ liquidation.
+This puts the guarantor’s assets (such as a home, car, college accounts, retirement accounts, etc.) at risk.
+PGI is designed to protect the guarantor’s assets in such a situation.

 If, after liquidating the business assets, the lender seeks personal assets to repay the balance of the loan, PGI will cover up to 70% of the insured’s net liability, depending on the coverage purchased and the terms of the policy.